Maja e Malësores

-Maja e Malësores is an impressive mountain in the country of Albania.
+Maja e Malësores is an impressive mountain in Albania.
 At 2490 m elevation, it is located in the central main part of the Accursed Mountains range, 1.5 km northwest of Maja Jezercë.
-Like Maja e Popljuces, it is also surrounded by many high peaks which are all located in Albania.
+Like Maja e Popllukës, it is also surrounded by many high peaks which are all located in Albania.
 Deep river canyons and beautiful valleys surround the mountain.